Green armies: Organisation

 The mass desertions started much earlier.
 From the Kerensky Offensive to the October Revolution two million soldiers abandoned their positions and returned to their homes.
-The tsarist army of ten million strong had been defeated by shattered morale in its ranks and the weakness of its institutions, with millions returned to their farms.
+The Tsarist army that was 10,000,000 strong had been defeated by shattered morale in its ranks and the weakness of its institutions, with millions returned to their farms.
 That same year, 1917, a massive demobilization was decreed.
 Many of these deserters were peasants, "the Imperial Army was a peasant army", who called themselves Marxists, despite lacking knowledge or understanding of the ideology.
 Their "trenches Bolshevism reflected above all an aspiration for peace, shared by the combatants of all the countries involved for three years in the most deadly and total wars.”
-More than two million of their comrades had perished fighting the Central Empires.
+More than 2 million of their comrades had perished fighting the Central Powers.
 Many supported the Bolsheviks in 1917 because they promised an assured peace, but due to the outbreak of the civil war, the peasants were very reluctant to be recruited.
 During the civil war, the desire for peace in the face of devastation led many communities to declare themselves "neutral republics" to prevent the red or White armies from entering their territories.

 It's possible that the Reds never gathered more than half a million "equipped soldiers" at any one time.
 After capturing Kazan in a five-day struggle, the Bolsheviks stopped retreating and began to reap successes thanks to the cemented centralization of command and a mass wave of recruits.
 It quickly had to face mass desertions between June 1919 and June 1920.
-Two million seven hundred thousand men were recruited, with almost all of this figure deserting except sixty thousand troops.
-In August 1920, the Reds had no more than seven hundred thousand combatants, less than five hundred thousand active, with two million two hundred and fifty thousand as reservists in training, three hundred ninety-one thousand in reserve units and one hundred and fifty-nine thousand in labor units, wounded, sick or deserters.
+About 2,700,000 men were recruited, with almost all of this figure deserting except 60,000 troops.
+In August 1920, the Reds had no more than 700,000 combatants, less than 500,000 active, with 2,250,000 as reservists in training, 391,000 in reserve units and 159,000 in labor units, wounded, sick or deserters.
 The greens were always more numerous than the Whites.
 In concrete figures, Yudenich commanded 30,000 Whites, Kolchak 120,000 and Denikin around 150,000; by comparison, the Greens numbered over half a million during 1919.
 According to Western intelligence services, in September of that year the Bolsheviks were holding out with 120,000 soldiers in the Urals (eastern front), 180,000 in the Chernozem region (southern front), 35,000 in Pskov (northern front) and 130,000 in Belarus (western front).
 In July 1918, there were 40 to 50 thousand "international combatants", made up of Chinese, Romanian, Polish, Czech and Austro-Hungarian leftists, not including the Latvian Rifles.